lszzy/FWFramework/README.md

     import FWPluginMacros

 ## [Api](https://fwframework.wuyong.site)
-The document is located in the docs folder, just open index.html in the browser, or run docs.sh to automatically generate the Api document.
+The API document can be automatically generated into the docs folder by running scripts/jazzy.sh, and the browser can open index.html.

 Custom code prefix is app example: